 - Tingling sensation in the wrist and fingers

-- Severe forearm pain even lifting light objects
+- Severe forearm or elbow pain even lifting light objects

 - Weak grip strength